duncanbradley/thesis/reproducibility.md

 ## Sharing Code

 **Including in a manscript a textual description of an analysis conducted presents an incomplete and vague acount of this process (Piccolo and Frampton, 2016).
 Researchers must share code in order to detail the journey from the original dataset to inferential statistics (Klein et al., 2018), otherwise their software is a ‘black box’ (Morin et al., 2012).
-Doing so permits *independent* reproduction of all computational processes (Stodden et al., 2016).**

 Initially, the possibility of issues or inconsistencies arising from computer code was overlooked (Plesser, 2018).
-*Marwick et al., 2018* - Any files *produced* by the compendia ought to be expendable, since it should be trivial to reproduce them using the resources available.
+However, it is now widely recognised that a computational analysis pipeline presents many opportunities for error.
+Making code openly available permits *independent* reproduction of all computational processes (Stodden et al., 2016).
+Each stage of processing must be included (Sandve et al., 2013) and any files *produced* using the analytical pipeline should be expendable, since it should be trivial to reproduce them using the code supplied (Marwick et al., 2018).**
-Each stage of processing must be included (Sandve et al., 2013)

 ## Documenting Code

 *Stodden et al. 2013* - irreproducible computational working practices are akin to poor record keeping.
 The expectations around documentation of software do not match the care required for other aspects of research.
 The typical researcher’s documentation of software is inconsistent with their attention to detail in other aspects of research.

-## Best vs. Good
+## The Best is the Enemy of the Good

 **A principle often endorsed in this literature concerns the merits of small efforts.
 Taking *some* steps to increase reproducibility still enhances a project’s quality compared to neglecting this aspect altogether (Piccolo and Frampton, 2016).
 Witholding resources in pursuit of continuous refinement risks never sharing them at all.
 This fallacy is captured by the maxim ‘the best is the enemy of the good’.**